Two Grantham Centre supervisors awarded prestigious Biochemical Society medals.

-Neil said: “I am delighted and honoured to be the recipient of the Keilin Medal and Lecture, particularly because I join a list of eminent recipients of this award.
-I would like to thank past and present members of my research group and my many collaborators for their contributions over the last 33 years.”
+Neil told us why he was so pleased with his award.
+“I am delighted and honoured to be the recipient of the Keilin Medal and Lecture.
+Particularly because I join a list of eminent recipients of this award.
+I’d like to thank past and present members of my research group.
+And my many collaborators for their contributions over the last 33 years.”

 Stay up to date with all our news: sign up to our newsletter.